SermonPress-AI/Wordpress-Sermon-Plugin-Detector-Workflow/README.md

 ### 🔨 Possible Improvements
 * The custom fields used by the Church Content plugin are not exposed to the REST api, and therefore I have not found a way to connect them to my workflow.
 * Using a node other than edit fields to add new details to the sermon
+* Differentiating between the pro and normal versions of sermon plugins